spanDevOps/juggler/docs/MODELS_USED_TRACKING.md

 ## Overview

-Every Juggler response now includes a `models_used` attribute that tracks the complete fallback chain.
+Every Jugglerr response now includes a `models_used` attribute that tracks the complete fallback chain.
 This provides transparency into which providers and models were tried, which succeeded, and why others failed.

 ---